 Ideally, if your cat is eating poor-quality food, the goal is to wean him off it and onto a better-quality diet so that adequate protein intake can be continued.
-I recommend a human grade, fresh food diet formulated for kidney disease, either homemade or a prepared diet like.
+Feed them a human grade, fresh food diet formulated for kidney disease, either homemade or a prepared diet like.

 Darwin's has created the only veterinary formulated therapeutic fresh food diet specifically for cats with CKD.
 It can be fed lightly cooked or raw.
-Unless your cat absolutely refuses to eat anything else, I don't recommend feeding prescription dry "kidney diets".
+Unless your cat absolutely refuses to eat anything else, don't feed prescription dry "kidney diets."
 You can also consider a nutritionally complete homemade diet that's been specifically formulated for cats with kidney disease.